-Our next step is to assess national competitiveness and network position of individual countries.
+Our next step is to assess national competitiveness and network position of individual regions.
 To measure competitiveness, we use the Revealed Symmetric Comparative Advantage (RSCA) index and the Trade Specialization Index (TSI).
 The RSCA index, with a value ranging from -1 to 1, has a relative comparative advantage if its value is greater than 0, and a comparatively inferior state if it is less than 0.
-On the other hand, the TSI is an indicator used to compare the competitiveness of countries in a specific market.
-The TSI is calculated by dividing the difference between imports and exports of a product by the sum of its exports and imports, which measures the relative comparative advantage in exports of a country
+On the other hand, the TSI